 Baidoa, South West State, Somalia –

-The blockade, which came into effect yesterday, restricts the transport of essential goods into the town, leaving many trucks laden with food and other vital supplies stranded between Wanlaweyn and Afgooye districts.
+The blockade, which began ten days ago, restricted the transport of essential goods into the town, leaving many trucks laden with food and other vital supplies stranded between Wanlaweyn and Afgooye districts.
 The move by al-Shabaab came in the wake of the arrest of school headmasters by the Southwest Police.
-These educators had been invited by the militant group to travel to Bull-Fulaay, a location known for al-Shabaab’s judiciary activities in the Bay and Bakool regions.
+The militant group had invited the educators to travel to Bull-Fulaay, a location known for al-Shabaab’s judiciary activities in the Bay and Bakool regions.